nesaorg/Equivariant-Encryption-for-AI/README.md

 At Nesa, privacy is a critical objective.
 On our path toward universal private AI, we confronted a key challenge: **how can we perform inference on neural networks without exposing the underlying input and output data to external parties, while returning requests with no latency?** Traditional approaches, such as differential privacy, ZKML or homomorphic encryption (HE), while conceptually strong, fall short in practical deployments for complex neural architectures.
 These methods struggle to handle non-linear operations efficiently, often imposing substantial computational overhead that makes them infeasible to integrate into real-time or large-scale systems.

-Equivariant Encryption (EE) is a new security technology by Nesa, similar to Homomorphic Encryption (HE) in arithmetic-based privacy-preserving structure, but executed inside unique discrete architectures that provide complete inference encryption with no additional latency.
+Equivariant Encryption (EE) is a new security technology by Nesa, similar to Homomorphic Encryption (HE) in arithmetic-based privacy-preserving structure, but executed inside unique discrete architectures designed to provide complete inference encryption without additional latency.

-The result is the first portable on-prem AI infrastructure solution inside an API.
+The result is the first portable on-prem AI infrastructure solution inside of an API.
 Your cloud provider cannot see your data and queries with Nesa.

 ## Equivariant Encryption (EE) vs. Homomorphic Encryption (HE)